 Bounce Works itself is a social enterprise dedicated to benefitting the mental health and emotional wellbeing of children, adults and families.

 If you have any questions about either body or want more details about how any donated funds will be used to help the Apart of Me project please get in touch.

 - Does that mean I can claim Gift Aid?

 Yes!
 As long as you are a UK taxpayer, you can claim Gift Aid for donations to our not-for-profit project, Apart of Me.
-Once you have donated, we will send you a simple link to fill in your Gift Aid declaration.
+If you donate via our fundraising page you will be given a chance to fill in a Gift Aid declaration.

-US donors may also be able to benefit from US tax relief, if this applies to you please contact us prior to donating and we can help.
+Non-UK donors may also be able to benefit from tax relief in their own jurisdiction, if this applies to you please contact us prior to donating and we can help.